 About This Guide

-Pursuant to N.C.G.S. § 163-278.69, the State Board shall publish a Judicial Voter Guide that explains the functions of the appellate courts and the laws concerning the election of appellate judges, the purpose and function of the Public Campaign Fund, and the laws concerning voter registration.
+Pursuant to Voter education.
+N.C.G.S. § 163-278.69, the State Board shall publish a Judicial Voter Guide that explains the functions of the appellate courts and the laws concerning the election of appellate judges, the purpose and function of the Public Campaign Fund, and the laws concerning voter registration.

 This online guide was created at no cost.
 Funding for Judicial Voter Guides that are mailed to North Carolina households before the general election comes from the N.C.
 Public Campaign Fund, which was created by a $3 check-off designation on the state tax form and a $50 surcharge on annual dues paid by members of the North Carolina State Bar.
 The fund was repealed in 2013.
 The Judicial Voter Guide will continue to be published until remaining funds are spent.